sonwh98/voodoo/README.md

 Clojure/ClojureScript library for binary byte buffer manipulation reminiscent of C

 ## Rationale
 Parsing binary bytes of data in Clojure/ClojureScript is a pain in the butt.
 Parsing binary bytes of data in C/C++ is easier.
-This library simulates C structs and pointer arithmetic to allow use parsing of binary data in a C like way.
+This library simulates C structs and pointer arithmetic to allow parsing of binary data in a C like way.

 [Octet](https://github.com/funcool/octet) is a library for byte buffer manipulation but it is more high level.
 Translating C code for byte buffer manipulation into octet requires more thinking.
 The goal of voodoo is to make